Facial Recognition isn’t confined to the realms of computer science. It has solid business applications.

-Before we begin, though: a reminder.
-These APIs are evolving extremely rapidly, and you’re likely to come across blog posts that say this API lacks this feature or that feature.
+Before we begin, though: a reminder that these APIs are evolving rapidly, and you’re likely to come across blog posts saying this API lacks this feature or that feature.
 Don’t make your decisions based on that.
 Analyze your business needs first, carefully check the features offered, go for a trail, and only then make up your mind.

 AI research is a sinkhole with no bottom.
-Training and perfecting a facial recognition system is hard, and is best left to conglomerates with deep pockets and an army of researchers at hand.
+Training and perfecting a facial recognition system is hard and is best left to conglomerates with deep pockets and an army of researchers.
 However, if your needs are simple and you like to have full control—and of course, are ready for the upkeep of a tiny/small engineering team—OpenCV might just work for you.